DIY SEO: 9 Doable Steps for Beginners

 2. Do the Basic Technical Requirements

-If you want to get into more of the technical work for SEO, check out my article on why technical SEO is important and the differences between technical SEO vs. on-page SEO.
+To jump into the more technical work for SEO, check out this article on why technical SEO is important and the differences between technical SEO vs. on-page SEO.

 3. Manage Your Site Structure and Links

-Site structure refers to how the content on your website is organized and interconnected.
+The term “site structure” refers to how your website content is organized and interconnected.

 A well-organized site structure: